mpmartins/reminder/README.md

 ### Usage

-- Run the application
-- Type the url `http://localhost:8080/swagger.html`: the swagger interface will show the existing endpoints and details on how to use them.
+After running the application, type the `http://localhost:8080/swagger.html` url to access the swagger interface and see all the available REST endpoints.